Gina Dirawi: 2019–2022: Documentary, novel, and album

 In December 2019, the documentary What Happened to Gina Dirawi? by Jane Magnusson aired on SVT, exploring her life under threats and with security guards.

 On 4 March 2020, Dirawi published her debut novel Paradiset ligger under mammas fötter (Paradise lies beneath mum's feet"), about the friendship between two Swedish-Palestinian girls.

 On 18 February 2022, Dirawi released her debut album, Meet Me in Jannah.
 Her songs "Sunday" and "Live and Die" appeared in the Netflix series Young Royals.

 In January 2022 Gina hosted the Guldbagge Awards.

 In May 2022, SVT premiered Dirawi's documentary series Gina Dirawi lever och dör, about trauma and existential anxiety.

 Dirawi also served on the Kristallen jury in 2021, 2022, and 2023.

 2023–present

 In 2023, the album Meet Me in Jannah was nominated for Pop Album of the Year at the Manifest Gala.

 Ahead of the Grammis Gala 2023 (Swedish Grammys), Dirawi was nominated in the category “Music Video of the Year” for the song "Meet Me in Jannah".
 The video was also nominated in the category “Best Cinematography” at the Berlin Music Video Awards in 2022 and at The International Festival of the Art of Cinematography Energa CAMERIMAGE in Poland in 2022.

 In 2022, Dirawi released the Arabic version of the soundtrack Urban City for the hit series Thin Blue Line.

-In 2023, Dirawi played the lead role of Farah in the short film Dissonans opposite Viktor Norén.
-The film was screened at the Göteborg Film Festival.

-In the spring of 2024, Dirawi launched the Gina Dirawi Foundation.
-On 6 June, the first two Gina Dirawi Scholarships were awarded to promote young creative and artistic voices.
-The scholarships were given to Yaniel Wallsten and Zoe Fantis from Sundsvall.
+Dirawi hosted Melodifestivalen 2026 together with Hampus Nessvold.